NewsLocal NewsStark County News

 and last updated

-News 5 has learned that the virus has been found in a flock in Northeast Ohio.
+Another example of the virus spreading was confirmed when News 5 learned that it had been found in a flock in Northeast Ohio.

-The Ohio Department of Agriculture said bird flu was found in a backyard poultry flock in Stark County.
+The Ohio Department of Agriculture said bird flu was found in a backyard flock in Stark County.
+The exact location of the flock was not released.

 The first human case of bird flu was reported earlier this month in Mercer County.